-As of May 2, 2020, the Company had retail store leases and a showroom lease which were executed, but did not have control of the underlying assets; therefore, the lease liabilities and right-of-use assets are not recorded on the Condensed Consolidated Balance Sheet.
-These leases contain undiscounted lease payments, which will be included in the determination of the lease liability, totaling approximately \$5.9 million and have approximate terms of 5 to 10 years commencing in fiscal 2021 and fiscal 2022.
+As of May 1, 2021, the Company had two retail store leases which were executed, but did not have control of the underlying assets; therefore, the lease liability and right-of-use asset are not recorded on the Condensed Consolidated Balance Sheet.
+These leases contain undiscounted lease payments, which will be included in the determination of the lease liability, totaling approximately \$3.6 million and have terms of approximately 10 years commencing in fiscal 2022.